larryv/mkvimball-sh/README.txt

 mkvimball-sh README
 ===================

-SPDX-License-Identifier: CC0-1.0

-Written in 2022 by Lawrence Velazquez <vq@larryv.me>.

 This is a public-domain [1] rewrite of Charles E. Campbell's `mkvimball` [2] utility for creating vimball [3] archives.
 Written in portable Bourne shell, it can serve as a replacement for noninteractive